-Dr. Kevin M. Chauvette performed his undergraduate training at the University of New Hampshire (UNH) and St. Anselm College, Manchester, NH and graduated from New England College of Optometry in Boston, Massachusetts with a doctor of optometry degree in 1989.
-He is a Fellow in the College of Optometry in Vision Development (COVD), the Neuro-Optometric Rehabilitation Association (NORA), The American Optometric Association (AOA) and the NH Optometric Association (NHOA).
-He is an adjunct faculty member of the New England College of Optometry in Boston, the Illinois College of Optometry in Chicago, SALUS Collage of Optometry in Elkins Park, PA, and Western College of Optometry in Pomona, CA.
+Dr. Kevin M. Chauvette performed his undergraduate training at the University of New Hampshire (UNH) and St. Anselm College, Manchester, NH and graduated from New England College of Optometry in Boston, Massachusetts with a Doctor of Optometry degree in 1989.
+He is a Fellow in the College of Optometry in Vision Development (COVD), past board member of the Neuro-Optometric Rehabilitation Association (NORA), and holds memberships in The American Optometric Association (AOA) and the NH Optometric Association (NHOA).
+He is an adjunct faculty member of the New England College of Optometry in Boston (NECO), the Illinois College of Optometry in Chicago (ICO), The Mass College of Pharmacy and Health Sciences (MCPHS) in Worcester and SALUS College of Optometry in Elkins Park, PA.

-Dr. Chauvette opened his private practice, MVC Eye Care in Merrimack, NH in September 1990.
+Dr. Chauvette opened his private practice, Merrimack Vision Care (now MVC Eye Care) in Merrimack, NH in September 1990.
 The first satellite office in Manchester was opened in November 2000.
-In 2006, Dr. Chauvette launched Eye Q Vision Therapy Center, a vision therapy specialty practice.
-In addition to Eye Q Vision Therapy Center, MVC Eye Care now has five locations in Merrimack, Manchester, Milford, Windham and Hampton, NH.
+Dr. Chauvette also launched Eye Q Vision Therapy Center in 2006, a vision therapy specialty practice.
+MVC Eye Care now has 6 convenient locations in Manchester, Merrimack, Milford, Windham, Epping and Hampton, NH.